 A number of companies make cloth masks for everyday use.
 Thick, heavy layers of cloth, such as cotton or flannel, can make a decent everyday filter when a person does not have immediate access to a surgical mask.

 These masks may reduce the airborne particles that a person releases when they speak, which may reduce community transmission from direct contact with viral particles.

-Any cloth mask should be made from heavier cloth materials and should cover both the nose and the mouth.
-The mask should fit snugly around the face and be secured using straps or ties.
+Therefore, any cloth mask should cover both the nose and the mouth, fit snugly around the face, and have secure straps or ties.

 N95 masks have National Institute of Occupational Safety and Health (NIOSH) approval, as they block tiny particles and pollutants in the air from getting into the airways.
 This includes dust and other occupational hazards.
 They also block out some mold spores and infectious germs.

 These N95 respirators are breathable compared with other options, while still providing a good seal due to the adjustable nose clip.